How To Run A Design Sprint 2.0 (UX Framework)

 The answer is almost always yes.

-or test product ideas with real users.
+A design sprint is without a doubt, the fastest and cheapest way to validate business strategies or test product ideas with real users.
 It relies on a consecutive row of workshops that support co-creation and empowerment.

 How many times have you heard someone from management say, "Let's be more efficient!" or "Let's innovate!" without knowing how to go about doing so?
 Well, a design sprint encourages a 'start doing' attitude.